 You can see everything after the main URL ends is part of a UTM structure.
 Typical UTM parameters include Source, Medium and Campaign (name).
 These are all trackable in Google Analytics under Acquisition.

-In the case of tracking an Instagram post I would recommend using:
+In the case of tracking an Instagram post, we’d recommend using:

 utm_campaign=Unique identifier for your campaign